yotann/bcdb/README.md

 - [Clang](https://clang.llvm.org/), same version as LLVM.
 - `xxd`, which is usually included with [Vim](https://www.vim.org/)
 - Optional dependencies:
-  - [LevelDB](https://github.com/google/leveldb), as an alternative to SQLite
+  - [LevelDB](https://github.com/google/leveldb), as an alternative to SQLite.
+  - [nng](https://github.com/nanomsg/nng), tested with 1.4, for outlining.
+  - [nngpp](https://github.com/cwzx/nngpp), tested with 1.3, for outlining.

 You should then be able to build normally with CMake, like this: